watzon/ralph/docs/cli/commands.md

 ### "Database creation not implemented"

-Ralph currently focus on SQLite.
-If you are using a different database URL scheme, it might not be supported yet for the `db:create` command.
+Ralph supports database creation for SQLite and PostgreSQL.
+Ensure your database URL scheme is supported (`sqlite3://`, `postgres://`, or `postgresql://`).

 ### "No migrations have been run"